 What's our name got to do with it?

-Our name comes from the sacred story about a man named Jonah who reluctantly spoke truth to an oppressive force - and then that oppressive force responded and changed.
+Our name comes from a sacred and ancient story about a man named Jonah who reluctantly spoke truth to an oppressive force - and then that oppressive force responded and changed.
 It's an important story because that's not the usual pattern - power generally protects itself and doesn't listen or change.
 The Jonah story is about eyes opening and awareness growing - and the world changing in humane and just ways as a result.

 We center our work on this possibility.